 In-house technical staff must usually spread their focus thinly across multiple technologies, making it difficult to maintain deep skills.
 By contrast, Northdoor’s technical team members benefit from intensive experience across multiple client environments, backed by ongoing training and certification, enabling them to truly master their domains of expertise.
 Our economies of scale and expertise also enable Northdoor to eliminate clients’ concerns around holiday and sickness cover for key in-house staff, as well as reducing the direct costs of employment.

 Northdoor’s managed IT services are grouped under two brands: ManageLine and ServiceLine.
 ManageLine offers proactive monitoring and full administration covering all aspects of support, assistance and best-practice advice.
 ServiceLine provides an external ITIL-compliant IT service desk that responds to technical queries and service requests for covered systems.
+In addition, Northdoor offers an established, proven support service ensuring that your business critical applications are maintained and enhanced by high calibre IT professionals with detailed knowledge of your systems.
+Find out more about ApplicationLine Support

 To find out more about Northdoor’s IT Managed Services offerings, read our overview guide.